 Cade Hildreth: I understand you currently use an autologous process for ACP-01.
 Is it correct that your recent R&D has shown your technology works on an allogeneic process as well?

-Cade Hildreth: Wow, that is a very exciting achievement.
+Cade Hildreth: That is a very exciting achievement.
 On a personal basis, what excites you most about Hemostemix?

 Kyle Makofka: I strongly believe it is an impact investment, meaning we can build a successful business by developing technology with the potential to positively impact millions of people who suffer from debilitating disease.
 Hemostemix is a rare and exciting opportunity.
 As you know from following the cell therapy industry over the past decade, it is extremely rare to see an effective platform for multiple indications that is also a platform that has the potential to be commercialized and scaled.
 Because it is based on a simple blood draw, our technology has the capacity to become a new standard of medical care across a diverse range of indications and combined therapies.